florentcollect/RSS-Discord-Bridge/README.md

 ## RSS Discord Webhook

-An automated bot that monitors RSS feeds and pushes new articles to Discord channels with multi-channel support.
+An automated script that monitors RSS feeds and pushes new articles to Discord channels with multi-channel support.

 ## Key Features